Rythys/WETHVersionControl/README.md

 ![Foundry](https://img.shields.io/badge/Built_with-Foundry-FF0000?style=flat-square)
 ![OpenZeppelin](https://img.shields.io/badge/OpenZeppelin-v5.0-4E5EE4?style=flat-square)

 This repository demonstrates a production-ready implementation of an upgradeable smart contract system using the **UUPS (Universal Upgradeable Proxy Standard)** pattern.
-It features a Wrapped Ether (WETH) logic contract that is upgraded from V1 to V2 without losing state or user balances.
+It features a Wrapped Ether (WETH) logic contract that is upgraded from V1 to V2 with Flash Loans.

 ## 🌟 Key Features